pablisch/CV/README.md

 **Reflection:** When implementing a radically new Forest School pedagogy into my school with independent responsibility for a small team, I used constant reflection, daily discussions and an agile approach to dynamically adjust our practice maximising benefits for children, staff and stakeholders.

-**Meta-cognition:** Research, leading teaching, being a cross-pedagogical educator, and a love of learning have given me insights into my learning processes helping me to keep learning more and feel that everything is within reach.
+**Meta-cognition:** Research, leading teaching, being a cross-pedagogical educator, and a love of learning have given me insights into my learning processes helping me to learn more effectively and feel that everything is within reach.

-**Empathy:** Working closely with vulnerable children and exhausted, overstretched colleagues has taught me how essential empathy is in positive collaboration and cohesive teamwork, both in terms of effectiveness and enjoyment.
-Combined with strong communication, this played a key part in creating a Forest School team with unprecedented work satisfaction and exceptional experiences for our children.
+**Empathy:** Working closely with vulnerable children and exhausted, overstretched colleagues has taught me how essential empathy is in positive collaboration and cohesive teamwork for an effective and enjoyable working life.
+Combined with strong, honest communication, this played a key part in creating a Forest School team with unprecedented work satisfaction and exceptional experiences for our children, and was the foundation of my successful group collaborations at Makers.

-**Creativity:** From furniture design to living willow mazes, and irrigation systems to STEM curriculum, creativity is an important part of finding the right solution to any problem.
+**Creativity:** From furniture design to living willow mazes, and irrigation systems to STEM curriculum, creativity is an unaescapable part of me and an essential part of finding the best solution to any problem.

+**Growth mindset:** Good fortune has repeadly found me in difficult situations requiring rapid and effective learning of new skills and knowledge.
+I have developed a deep understanding of the importance of a growth mindset and benefit of embracing challenges.

 ---